Expansion properties of Double Standard Maps: Part I of the proof of Theorem A

 \end{proof}

 {\em Outline of the proof of Proposition \ref{prop:stretched:exp}}.
 We proceed as in the proof of Theorem A. In this case the time $\hat{N}$, after which the linear term $2-2b$ dominates in the derivative does not exist and the induction proceeds to infinite time.
-However the estimate \eqref{fraction} is still valid.
+We now have to use the large deviation argument of \cite{BC2}.
+The main idea is that you delete parameters for which the critical orbits spend to much fractions of the time recovering the derivative loss. from returns to $(c-\delta^2,c +\delta^2)$.
+However an estimate similar to \eqref{fraction} is still valid.
+We do not give the full details.